Pupil Premium & Catch-up Premium

 How To Register For Free School Meals Entitlement

-You can register for Free School Meals if you get any of the following benefits:
+You can apply for Free School Meals if you are entitled to receive any of the following benefits: